Image

 Phase 3

-This study looks at how safe and effective a new drug called dexpramipexole is for people with severe eosinophilic asthma.
-Eosinophilic asthma is a type of asthma with high levels of eosinophils, a kind of white blood cell that can cause inflammation.
+This study explores the safety and effects of a drug called dexpramipexole for people aged 12 and older with severe eosinophilic asthma that isn't well-controlled. **Eosinophilic asthma** is a type of asthma with high levels of eosinophils, a kind of white blood cell, in the lungs.
+Participants need to have had asthma for at least a year, be on certain asthma medications, and have a specific type of lung function.

 Study details